Onetappedd/Trade-Journal/frontend/docs/api-reference.md

 # API Reference

-Complete reference for all API endpoints in the trading journal application.
+Complete reference for all API endpoints in the Riskr trading analytics platform.

 ## Table of Contents